CSC-3380-Spring-2025/Team-8/README.md

 # About Our Software

 Describe a little about what the project is about here.

+Let’s get ready for take off with this NEW innovative site called Study Verse.
+Study verse is an interactive website that makes studying more than just a one dimensional thing.
+With this web page you can add users, unlock new study levels to compare your process to others, and many more exciting features.

+For those who are pilled with task/ events, you can create a reminder in the calendar to let you know when those task are due.
+Now, we didn’t forget about those who like those short study sessions or even those who like to take breaks in between.
+We integrated a timer into the web page to make sure users stay on time.

 ## Platforms Tested on
 - Modern day web browsers on mobile and desktop.